ynput/OpenPype/website/docs/dev_settings.md

 #### dict
 - this is dictionary type wrapping more inputs with keys defined in schema
 - may be used as dynamic children (e.g. in [list](#list) or [dict-modifiable](#dict-modifiable))
-    - in that case the only key modifier is `children` which is list of it's keys
+	- in that case the only key modifier is `children` which is a list of its keys
-    - USAGE: e.g. List of dictionaries where each dictionary have same structure.
+	- USAGE: e.g. List of dictionaries where each dictionary has the same structure.
 - if is not used as dynamic children then must have defined `"key"` under which are it's values stored
 - may be with or without `"label"` (only for GUI)
-    - `"label"` must be set to be able mark item as group with `"is_group"` key set to True
+	- `"label"` must be set to be able to mark item as group with `"is_group"` key set to True
-- item with label can visually wrap it's children
+- item with label can visually wrap its children
     - this option is enabled by default to turn off set `"use_label_wrap"` to `False`
     - label wrap is by default collapsible
         - that can be set with key `"collapsible"` to `True`/`False`